WalterZWang/influxdb/README.md

 # Overview
 [Influxdb](https://www.influxdata.com/blog/getting-started-python-influxdb/) is a time-series database.
 Influxdb has official [documentation](https://influxdb-python.readthedocs.io/en/latest/index.html).
-This repo is wrapper that can help you easily write to and read from influxdb database as pandas dataframe, without writting SQL queries.
+The tool we developped is a wrapper that can help you easily write to and read from influxdb database as pandas dataframe, without writting SQL queries.

 # Code Usage
 ### Clone repository